MeganKern/MeganKern/README.md

 <h1> Megan Kern </h1>
-Degree in math with substantial coursework in all areas of science.
+Degree in math with substantial coursework in many areas of science.

 Enjoy the problem solving in engineering and storytelling in data science. <br>
 Curious about how to close the gaps in efficiency between machine learning and biological systems.